scipy-conference/scipy_proceedings/papers/anton_malakhov/composability.rst

 and load imbalance.

-For example, Intel OpenMP [*]_ runtime library (used by NumPy/SciPy) may keep its threads active to facilitat the rapid start of subsequent parallel regions.
+For example, Intel OpenMP [*]_ runtime library (used by NumPy/SciPy) may keep its threads active to facilitate the rapid start of subsequent parallel regions.
 This is usually a useful approach to reduce work distribution overhead, but when another active thread pool exists in the application, it can impact performance.
 This is because the waiting OpenMP worker threads consume CPU time busy-waiting, while the other parallel work cannot start until OpenMP threads stop spinning or are preempted by the OS.